-These Pecan Pie Cookies are made with a flaky crust, filled with a crunchy pecan filling that's the perfect blend of sweet and savory, and then topped off with a drizzle of chocolate for extra richness.
-They are the perfect fall treat.
+These Pecan Pie Cookies are a fun twist to the classic pie made with a flaky crust, a crunchy pecan filling and then topped off with a drizzle of chocolate for extra richness.
+These easy pecan pie cookies are buttery cookies perfect for cookie exchanges.

 Jump to:

-- These cookies have all the delicious flavor of a classic pecan pie with a much shorter baking time.
+- These cookies have all the delicious flavor of a classic pecan pie in a cookie form with a much shorter baking time.

 - With just the right amount of crunch and sweetness, these cookies will make your taste buds sing.